5 Lessons on Debt You Won’t Learn in School

 - Worried you might lose your job in the next few years but hope you don’t because you have debt you still need to pay off

 - You hate your job and wish you could move to a better one but can’t because you have too much debt.

 Advice: Start paying off your debt - the long term plan is so you no longer have to rely on an employer to be there for you.

-2. Debt costs you extra money
+2. Having debt costs extra money

 If you carry over a balance on your credit card each month, you’ll pay interest on that balance.

 The average credit card interest rate is 19% and the average credit card balance is about $6000, according to Experian.
 This means, if you carry a balance of $6000 each month, you’re going to be charged about an extra $90 a month in interest charges.

 And if you think you were smart by leasing a car (like I was in 2014 - *sigh*), think again.
 With a car lease, you’re paying an interest rate that the dealer doesn’t have to disclose, so in the end you’re always paying more with nothing to show for it.

 If you financed your car loan with a 7-year deal just so you can manage the payments, you’re spending more on the car than you would with a 4-year loan (obviously).
 But the dealership may have tacked on a higher interest rate in order to give you the 7-year deal.

 And depending where your credit score is, you may be paying more in interest rates just for having a low credit score.